Biomass 101 – What You Need To Know

 3 Examples of Biomass

-Dedicated Crops are crops that aren’t meant for human consumption and many examples of biomass that are grown and harvested for this purpose use land unsuitable for the growing of conventional crops.
-Examples of biomass crops include water based plants and plants that are woody or herbaceous .
-Many species of these plants also improve a farm’s productivity, enhance the quality of soil and water, provide habitat for wildlife and diversify a farmer’s sources of income.
+Dedicated Crops are crops that aren’t meant for human consumption, and many examples of biomass that are grown and harvested for this purpose use land unsuitable for the growing of conventional crops.
+Examples of biomass crops include water-based plants and plants that are woody or herbaceous.
+Many species of these plants also improve a farm’s productivity, enhance the quality of soil and water, provide habitat for wildlife, and diversify a farmer’s sources of income.

-For herbaceous biomass crops, it takes a couple years to produce a full crop for harvest, after which they can be harvested annually.
+For herbaceous biomass crops, it takes a couple of years to produce a full crop for harvest, after which they can be harvested annually.
 These plants are also perennial grasses, meaning they’ll provide at least two full harvests before fields may require replanting.

 Herbaceous plants used for biomass include: